indico/indico/docs/source/config/settings.rst

 applied when omitted, unknown plugin-prefixed keys produce an "Ignoring unknown config key" warning, and ``INDICO_CONF_OVERRIDE`` can override them.

+If a plugin declares a key that collides with a core config key, the plugin default is ignored and a warning is emitted; the core default stays authoritative.
+If two plugins declare the same prefixed key, a warning is emitted and the latter declaration wins.

 .. data:: CATEGORY_CLEANUP